 We believe that our success is dependent, to a certain extent, on the development and maintenance of proprietary aspects of our technologies.
 We rely on a combination of trade secret laws, patents, trademarks and confidentiality and invention assignment agreements to protect our intellectual property rights.

-We maintain and license patents in the United States, Europe and other strategic locations relating to various aspects of certain of our products and/or manufacturing processes.
-The majority of our issued U.S. patents are set to expire at various times from 2020 to 2032.
+We maintain a limited portfolio of patents in the United States relating to various aspects of our products.
+The majority of our issued U.S. patents are set to expire at various times from 2021 to 2031.